LeoniePhiline/elopage-dl/README.md

 Some courses might not use elopage's built-in wistia support, but rather use vimeo embeds.
 You need [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) to fetch these.
 If `yt-dlp` can be invoked on your computer by just typing `yt-dlp` then you're good.
 Otherwise, use the `--yt-dlp-bin <PATH TO yt-dlp>` option to provide a full path.

 ## Is it blazingly fast?
-Not by default - and it's not meant to be.
-Downloading all files in parallel would be rather trivial, but also a good way to hit the rate limits of either the elopage API or the wistia video source.
+No - and it's not meant to be.
+Downloading all files in parallel would be possible, but also a good way to hit the rate limits of either the elopage API or the wistia video source.

-However, if you like living on the edge, you can use the `--parallel` command line option to pass the number of lessons which should be processed at the same time.
-You can use `--parallel 50` to offline-cache videos of 50 lessons in parallel, but you might easily get throttled or rate-limited for doing so.

-Note that debug (`-vvv` or `RUST_LOG=elopage_dl=debug`) output becomes hard to follow and make sense of when parallel downloading is enabled.

 ## Full usage